Capital and Its Structure

 • my thoughts on lachmann (ch. vi)

-• his focus on the Control Structure somewhat anticipated activists and their influences
+• his focus on the Control Structure somewhat anticipates activists and their influences

 • my thoughts on lachmann (ch. vii)

-• the invisible hand doesn’t exist independently—it exists because of humans and to the extent of their knowledge—and since knowledge is created subjectively ex nihilo, it’s not one hand but many and it literally changes hands
+• the invisible hand doesn’t exist independently—it exists because of humans and to the extent of their knowledge—and since knowledge is created subjectively ex nihilo, and to the extent that the capital consistency is not achieved by any single mind, it’s not one hand but many and it literally changes hands

 Expectations and the Meaning of Institutions